Making The Switch From Satellite To Cable TV

 Getting to know my cable TV

 I was sure excited the day the cable was installed.
 I am one of those men who always loves to get a new toy to play with, especially if it is an electronic toy.
 So I had a lot of new channels and features to keep me occupied for days.

 The first task was to locate all my favorite channels.
-This is a very important step because I can afford to waste valuable time searching for where I want to be.
+This is a very important step because I can not afford to waste valuable time searching for where I want to be.
 Like a school boy I memorize the channel numbers for all my favorites.

 Then I made the horrible discovery that my cable did not have individual user favorites lists.
 The satellite had seperate lists for for each user.
 Since my significant other and I have quite different definitions of what quality television consists of, this was an important feature.
 It saved me from having to scroll through a bunch of reality television channels in order to arrive at ESPN.

 This would take a little getting used to, lucky I am an adaptable man who is quite capable of learning new things.
 I knew that I would not only survive in this environment, I would conquer it.